 Travelling to Shillong from across India is super-easy too.
 Just catch a flight to Guwahati followed by a connecting 2-hour drive and you’re there.

 Once you reach Shillong, you can drive to anywhere in Meghalaya in just a few hours.
 You can make Shillong your base for a month and do day trips to anywhere across Meghalaya.
 And then, there is a lot to see and do in Shillong itself.
 In about 10 km from the Shillong’s Police Bazaar, you can reach the highest point in Shillong popular for panoramic views of surrounding lush green hills.
 You can even find one of the most popular waterfalls in Meghalaya less than 15km from Shillong.
-So yea, when in the Northeast, don’t miss a visit to this top holiday destination in India.
-There are a lot of things to see in Shillong.
+So yea, when in the Northeast, don’t miss some of the popular things to see in Shillong.
+It is certainly among the best places to visit in India.

 So yea, there’s a lot to see and do around, and if there is one Indian capital where I don’t mind staying (in fact, I’ll love it) it is Shillong.
 And speaking of how to plan a trip to Shillong, here are my suggested Shillong Travel Tips: